 Not all boots are made for walking.
 How do you choose a pair that won’t walk all over you?
 With so many styles on the market, you should not have to sacrifice style for utility.
-Here are some tips on what to look for in a pair of walking boots.
+Here are some tips on what to look for in a pair of choosing the right size walking boots.

 Know the difference between work boots and walking boots.